-Revenue rose by 19.0% to \$91.5m.
-The increased revenue has flowed through to the adjusted EBITDA, which rose by 28.3% to \$36.3m with an improved margin of 39.7%, which is up from 36.8% in the prior comparative period.
-The region continued to benefit from top line growth and productivity initiatives resulting in increased revenue per FTE generation.
-80% of all transactions now originate online.
+Revenue rose by 19% to \$108.5 million.
+The increased revenue has flowed through to the adjusted EBITDA, which rose by 21% to \$44.0 million with an improved margin of 41%, which is up from 40% in the prior comparative period.
+The region continued to benefit from top line growth from increased market share through new client wins.
+In addition, productivity also improved with around 80% of all transactions originated online.